I just had to reach behind me and grab something here.

 This is funny.

-This in Lubbock, Texas.
+It's in Lubbock, Texas.

-Texas Tech University has banned the sale of a t-shirt which bears the likeness of Michael Vicks or Michael Vick hanging a dog.
+Texas Tech University has banned the sale of a T-shirt which bears the likeness of Michael Vicks or Michael Vick hanging a dog.

-The dog is the mascot of Texas Tech's rival, Texas AM.
+The dog is the mascot of Texas Tech's rival, Texas A ⁇ M.

-Big number seven on the jersey, holding his helmet in his left hand and a dog hanging.
+And on the back, it's got a likeness of Vic in his football uniform, big number seven on the jersey, holding his helmet in his left hand, and a dog hanging.

-This is pretty entrepreneurial.
+This is pretty entrepreneurial, Vicom.

 School said it wouldn't allow the sale on campus of items that are derogatory, inflammatory, insensitive, or in such bad taste.